dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0101.md

 Where does that leave desktop apps?
 Desktop apps have become one of a numberof computing platforms that we use in our day-to-day activities.
 But what has changedsince the 2000s is that where Microsoft Windows was the dominant OS for desktopcomputers back then, Apple has pared back that dominance with the popularity of itscomputers among creatives and professionals.
 Not only that, but Google's Chrome-books were the best-selling laptops in the U.S. in the first quarter of 2016.
 The year ofthe Linux desktop may have finally arrived.
 The point is this: you can't afford todevelop desktop apps that work on only Windows these days — there's a need for devel-oping apps that work across Mac OS and Linux as well.

-Cross-platform desktop apps aren’t a new concept; frameworks like Mono and Qt have provided a way to develop desktop apps that run across all three of the major OSs.
+Cross-platform desktop apps aren't a new concept; frameworks like Mono and Qt have provided a way to develop desktop apps that run across all three of the major OSs.
 Usually, developers with a background in programming languages like C, C++, and C# could come to grips with these frameworks and develop software for them.
 Other developers, like web developers, would need to learn a new language alongside a framework, and this would be a barrier to them developing desktop apps.

 When NW.js and Electron came about, they offered an opportunity to build desktop apps with the same code used to create web apps — and not only that, these desktop apps could operate across Windows, Mac OS, and Linux.
 It was a massive win for both code and skills reusability and unleashed a wave of new apps.

 In addition, the popularity of Node.js has meant that developers have been able to leverage a huge ecosystem of open source libraries to build their apps with.
 Node.js developers and web developers alike could suddenly make desktop apps, and some of the apps out there are truly fantastic.
 One that comes to mind is WebTorrent by Feross Aboukhadijeh, shown in figure 1.1.

 WebTorrent is a desktop app that allows you to upload files for other users to download, much in the same fashion as BitTorrent.
 It uses WebRTC to enable peer-to-peer connections, and to show you how portable the code is, the library used in the desktop app is the same as the one you can use in a web browser.
-It’s a truly fantastic piece of work.
+It's a truly fantastic piece of work.

 The ability to support multiple OSs but write the software in a common and popular language has lots of pros because, as mentioned, desktop computing is still a major part of how people use computers today, even as new mobile computing platforms emerge.
-That’s why Node.js desktop apps have become an interesting way to deliver software.
+That's why Node.js desktop apps have become an interesting way to deliver software.
 The next section elaborates on some of the reasons why you may consider building Node.js desktop apps over web apps.

 2000 年年初，绝大多数软件都是以桌面应用的形式存在的，它们被放在一个包装盒里，通过像百思买这样的商店进行售卖。你还得看它对系统的要求，确保它兼容你使用（绝大部分人用 Windows）的操作系统（OS）。然后，从包装盒中取出 CD 光盘，并将它安装到你的计算机中。